joachim-gassen/botex/README.md

 You see that it also contains some questions and answers.
 They are also accessible in `test/questions_and_answers.csv` after the run and were given by two bot instances in the oTree test survey `test/otree` during testing.
 The survey is designed to test the usage of standard oTree forms, buttons and wait pages in a session with interacting participants.

-The cost of running the test on OpenAI using the "gpt-4-turbo-preview" model are roughly 0.10 US-$.
+The costs of running the test on OpenAI using the "gpt-4-turbo-preview" model are roughly 0.10 US-$.

 ## Workflow

 Assuming that pytest succeeded, you should be able to run LLM bots by

-1. setting up a plain vanillapp oTree experiment (no raw HTML forms),
+1. setting up a plain vanilla oTree app (no raw HTML forms),
 2. starting your oTree server, and
 3. running something like